Crystal Palace F.C. Under-21s and Academy

 The Crystal Palace F.C.
 Under-21s is the Under-21 Development team of Crystal Palace Football Club.
-They compete in Premier League 2, the top level of reserve football in England and also play in the EFL Trophy.
+They play in Premier League 2, the top level of reserve football in England and also compete in the Premier League Cup, Premier League International Cup and EFL Trophy.

 The Crystal Palace F.C.
 Academy consists of the Under-18s and other youth teams of Crystal Palace Football Club.
-The Under-18 team play in the U18 Premier League.
-The academy has produced a number of well known players over the years such as Kenny Sansom, Gareth Southgate, Wayne Routledge, Nathaniel Clyne and Ivory Coast international Wilfried Zaha.
+The Under-18 team compete in the U18 Premier League and FA Youth Cup.
+The academy has produced a number of well known international players over the years such as Johnny Byrne, Kenny Sansom, Peter Nicholas, Gareth Southgate and Wilfried Zaha.

 U21 Development squad

 Out on loan

+The loans listed here are only for under-21 squad players who have not yet made a competitive appearance for the first team or been called into the first team squad for a competitive fixture.